NuGet/Insights/docs/tables/PackageVersions.md

 ## SemVerType schema

-The SemVerType enum has one or more of the the following values, separated by a comma and a space.
+The SemVerType enum has one or more of the the following values.
+It is formatted by separating the values by a comma and a space.

 | Enum value                     | Description                                                                                             |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------- |